JPWORLD/monami555.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 Again, trying to make a summary of the summary ;) (see this [post](/2016/03/03/preparation-for-java-8-oca-1z0-808-exam.html) for more context).
 Tried to put the main topics together in a form of questions, along with the short answers (click on the "see" links to see them).

 Very important: please comment if you see an error.

+Update: I passed :) It was a really really annoying exam to prepare.

 </div>

 ### Checklist on **every** question